emilhe/dash-extensions/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?)](http://makeapullrequest.com)
 [![Testing](https://github.com/thedirtyfew/dash-extensions/actions/workflows/python-test.yml/badge.svg)](https://github.com/thedirtyfew/dash-extensions/actions/workflows/python-test.yml)

-Dash Extensions is a collection of utilities functions, syntax extensions, and Dash components that aim to improve the Dash development experience.
+The `dash-extensions` package is a collection of utility functions, syntax extensions, and Dash components that aim to improve the Dash development experience.
 It can be divided in four main pillars,

 * The `enrich` module, which contains various enriched versions of Dash components
 * A number of custom components, e.g. the `Websocket` component, which enables real-time communication